The Benefits of User Research: 5 Insights You Can’t Get Without It

 How users actually perform tasks

 One of the primary maxims of user research is that people are really bad at recalling what their typical behavior is when asked.
 Instead of relying on how you assume users go about completing a task or achieving a goal, or how they’ve told you they do, having users perform tasks often reveals areas for improvement and insight into their actual behavior.

 On a recent project with a large foundation, we not only asked users what information our client provided was the most valuable to them, we had them show us how they typically find that information on the website or otherwise.
 One participant provided a particularly poignant insight when she walked us through a subscription-based feed where she normally accesses content published by the client, giving us important information about an avenue for discovery we otherwise might have overlooked while we were working on the client’s content strategy.

 Possible barriers to adoption

 Your website is a vehicle for your brand and your audience will have input into how this is reflected.
 Often, your audience will notice and make decisions about who your organization is, what it does, and why it matters based on factors that you may not have considered.
 Indeed these factors are often intangible and based on users’ prior experiences.
-User research can help you learn how your audience perceives your organization through its website both through individual choices in organization, copy, supporting visuals and other assets, and holistically.
+User research can help you learn how your audience perceives your organization through its website both through individual choices in structure, content, visuals, and holistically.

 A better understanding of users’ mental models